bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 ## Getting started

-The [Hugo documentation site](https://gohugo.io/documentation/) addresses developers mostly and offers very detailed information.
+The [Hugo documentation site][hugodoc] addresses developers mostly and offers very detailed information.
 With a good theme only a small amount of this knowledge is necessary to produce a professional static website.

 ### Install Hugo